browserengineering/book/book/styles.md

 ```

 Skipping parse errors is a double-edged sword.
 It hides error
-messages, so debugging CSS files becomes more difficult, and it also
+messages, so debugging style sheets becomes more difficult; it also
-makes it harder to debug your parser.[^try-no-try] This makes
+makes it harder to debug your parser.[^try-no-try] So this "catch-all"
-"catch-all" error handling like this a code smell in most cases.
+error handling is usually a code smell.

 [^try-no-try]: I suggest removing the `try` block when debugging.

-On the web, however, there is an unusual benefit: it supports an
-ecosystem of multiple implementations.
-For example, different browsers
-support different kinds of property values,[^like-parens] so CSS that
-parses in one browser might not parse in another.
-With silent parse
-errors, browsers just ignore stuff they don't understand.
+But on the web "catch-all" error handling has an unusual benefit.
 The
+web is an ecosystem of many browsers, which (for example) support
+different kinds of property values.[^like-parens] CSS that parses in
+one browser might not parse in another.
+With silent parse errors,
+browsers just ignore stuff they don't understand, and web pages mostly
-principle (variously called "Postel's Law",[^for-jon] the "Digital
+work in all of them.
+The principle (variously called "Postel's
-Principle",[^from-circuits] or the "Robustness Principle") is: produce
+Law",[^for-jon] the "Digital Principle",[^from-circuits] or the
+"Robustness Principle") is: produce maximally conformant output but
-maximally conformant output but accept even minimally conformant
+accept even minimally conformant input.
-input.

 [^like-parens]: Our browser does not support parentheses in property
     values, for example, which real browsers use for things like the